Innovation Q&A – 30+ Common Questions About Innovation

 Based both on our own experience working on open innovation with our customers, as well as the successes of some of the biggest companies in the world, we’ve identified some key success factors for open innovation:

-No matter how big or small your group is, it’s first important to understand how open innovation can help achieve the goal you’re aiming at, when to use it and why.
+No matter how big or small your group is, it’s important to first understand how open innovation can help achieve the goal you’re aiming at, when to use it and why.

 Read more: 6 Key Success Factors for Open Innovation